thisiscapra/thisiscapra.com/source/blog/2015-03-05-the-evolution-of-alfred-app.md

 ###Alfred grows up - v1

-The beta period was very well received by the Apple community and Andrew & Vero continued to refine the UI and add features based on the feedback from the beta launch.
+The beta period was very well received by the Apple community and Andrew and Vero continued to refine the UI and add features based on the feedback from the beta launch.
 The version numbers were growing rapidly and we were nearing the launch of v1 in 2011.
 With this came a need to re-design the website and work on some of the interface iconography for the new features.
 We decided to keep the icon the same for now and just focus on a fresh look for the website plus the introduction of the Powerpack.
 I also worked with Andrew on some of the UI design for the Powerpack features.
 Andrew, who is also an excellent UI designer as well as a developer, already had most of the UI planned out so we just researched some ideas together for various aspects of the interface.
 A lot of this work was simplified down or shelved in the end but it's interesting to see some of the work in progress.

 <img src="https://dl.dropboxusercontent.com/u/728469/capra-blog-posts/alfred-v1-site.jpg" alt="Alfred Site V1">